actualbudget/docs/docs/vision.md

   * Multiple budgets, each one accessible by multiple users
   * Accessible application

-# Third party use
+### Third-party use
-Actual is MIT licensed which allows for the use of the software without restriction.
+Actual is [MIT licensed](https://github.com/actualbudget/actual/blob/master/LICENSE.txt) which allows for the use of the software without restriction.
 The Actual Budget project and community appreciate any submissions from third-party contributors to enhance and improve our amazing project.
 This appreciation extends to any single volunteer or company-sponsored participants alike.
 Let's continue to make Actual Budget the best personal finance tool together!